Q: What OSHA standards apply to childcare evacuation maps?

 How do I create an evacuation map for my childcare facility?

-Upload your floor plan to Fire Exit Evacuation Map Generator, select "Childcare" as your industry type, and our AI generates a professional OSHA-compliant evacuation map in under 2 minutes.
+Upload your floor plan to OSHAMap, select "Childcare" as your industry type, and our AI generates a professional OSHA-compliant evacuation map in under 2 minutes.
 The map automatically includes childcare-specific elements like proper fire extinguisher spacing, exit routes that account for child supervision, and compliant assembly point locations.

 Are childcare evacuation maps suitable for fire inspections and OSHA audits?